Remote, Not Distant: Best Zoom Games for Large Teams

 Ideal group size: 10–200

-Tools needed: Kahoot, Slido, or slides + Zoom chat
+Tools needed: Kahoot, Slido, or presentation slides with Zoom chat/polls

 4. Emoji Story Challenge

-Tools needed: Breakout rooms and Google Docs (optional)
+Tools needed: Breakout rooms, optional Google Docs for collaboration

 5. Who Said That?